thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/What-Is-TinySolution.md

 TinySolution™ provides 2 interfaces, one low-level interface for connecting TinyMesh™ containers and one high-level interface for connecting applications.
-The noteable difference beeing the low-level binary interface is strictly real-time streams, wilst the high-level interface has support for batch-oriented operations.
+The notable difference being the low-level binary interface is strictly real-time streams, whilst the high-level interface has support for batch-oriented operations.

 ### How Can I Interface TinySolution?